cauwt/HadoopLearning/src/main/java/mapreduce/partner/README.md

 ### ContestSort

-> When we use a bean as key and the bean extends WritableComparable, as a result, we only need to override compareTo to realize sort, the method 'setSortComparatorClass' need to remove.
+> When we use a bean as key and the bean extends WritableComparable, as a result, we only need to override compareTo to realize sort, the method 'setSortComparatorClass' need to remove.<br/>

+> Note: In the Hadoop default sorting algorithm, only the key is sorted.<br/>

 #### The implementation of method 'compareTo' as follows:
 	    @Override